8erg/Proxying/README.md

 + [x] Create your dll with your own implementation that will inject your stager
 + [x] Add the exported functions that will be redirected
 + [x] Test the functionnality

+You can red my blog [post](https://8erg.github.io/posts/2025-07-27-dll-proxying-injection-onedrive/) about it